neutmute/loggly-csharp/readme.md

 	  </tags>
 	</loggly>

+## Configuration via Code

+The following sample shows how to configure loggly via code - useful for Azure/Asp.NET core scenarios.
+Be sure to do this very early in the application life cycle in order to capture your early logs.

+    var config = LogglyConfig.Instance;
+    config.CustomerToken = "1ceb00da-cec7-45cb-8135-d3adbeef";
+    config.ApplicationName = $"MyApp-{_environmentName}";

+    config.Transport.EndpointHostname = "logs-01.loggly.com";
+    config.Transport.EndpointPort = 443;
+    config.Transport.LogTransport = LogTransport.Https;

+    var ct = new ApplicationNameTag();
+    ct.Formatter = "application-{0}";
+    config.TagConfig.Tags.Add(ct);

+## Proxy
+To set a global proxy for WebRequests used by HTTPS, you can do something like

+    System.Net.WebRequest.DefaultWebProxy = new WebProxy("http://proxy.net:3128");

+## Configuration Detail

 ### applicationName
 This is an optional attribute.
 If you leave this attribute out but have `NewRelic.AppName` in your app.config, then it will pick that value up automatically.
 Render your application name as a tag by using the `HostnameTag` (keep reading).